 When the thyroid doesn’t produce enough hormone, it’s in a state of hypothyroidism.
 Hypothyroidism affects the body’s metabolism, which is why dramatic changes in weight are often associated with thyroid problems.

 Not everyone with Hashimoto disease develops hypothyroidism, but Hashimoto disease is typically the No. 1 cause of hypothyroidism.

 How can you tell the difference between Hashimoto disease and hypothyroidism?

 - Generally speaking, Hashimoto thyroiditis is a disease, and hypothyroidism is a condition that happens as the result of a disease.

 - Hashimoto disease occurs when white blood cells attack the thyroid and slow it down.
 Hypothyroidism develops when the thyroid isn’t able to produce enough thyroid hormone.

 Many people who suffer from Hashimoto disease eventually develop hypothyroidism.
 This may take a while because the disease is progressive, meaning it slowly gets worse over time.

 Many people who live with Hashimot’s thyroiditis don’t experience any symptoms at first.
 As time goes by, one of the more obvious signs of Hashimoto’s thyroiditis is a goiter.

 The most common and easily recognized symptoms of Hashimoto and hypothyroidism include the following:

-The good news for people with Hashimoto disease is that the condition can be completely controlled with the right dose of the drug levothyroxine and a careful diet.
+The good news for people with Hashimoto disease is that the condition can be completely controlled with the right dose of the prescription drug levothyroxine and a careful diet.

 While dosage and timing of medication is different for everyone, levothyroxine is the first line of defense against hypothyroidism because it mimics the hormone (thyroxine) produced by the thyroid.

 Outside of medical treatment, however, there are lifestyle changes related to diet that can have a positive and profound impact on the management of your condition.
 One example is reducing your risk of other autoimmune conditions like:

 There are specific nutrients you should be regularly taking to maintain a healthy and functional thyroid.
 The top nutrients are: